kmmod/tylko-cuboids/README.md

 - **Web Worker**: All heavy computation (CSV parsing, spatial hashing, grouping) runs in a dedicated worker thread, keeping the main thread free for rendering and user interaction.

-- **Inlined Hot Paths**: The face adjacency check (`areFaceAdjacentC`) is fully inlined with direct array indexing to eliminate function call overhead in the inner loop.
+- **Inlined Hot Paths**: The face adjacency check (`areFaceAdjacent`) is fully inlined with direct array indexing to eliminate function call overhead in the inner loop.

-- **Streaming Groups**: Groups are sent to the renderer as they're computed rather than waiting for all groups, enabling progressive rendering.

 - **Matrix Reuse**: Transform matrix, position, rotation, and scale vectors are allocated once and reused to avoid GC pressure during mesh setup.